Whether you currently invest in real estate or are new to the idea, buying rental property in a college town might have crossed your mind.

 - Do a title search (if you get a mortgage, your lender will require this)

-As with any investment, it’s smart to do your research before buying a rental property.
+As with any investment, it’s smart to do your research before buying a property for rental income.

 - Additional Reading: